 The colors in oriental rugs represent a big role in symbolism and storytelling.

-Symbols in rugs are important, in this blog post we want to share the meanings of colors used in traditional Persian and Oriental rugs.
-How we choose colors has a lot to do with how we feel about them in our living environment.
+Symbols in rugs are important, in this blog post we want to share the meanings and symbolism of colors.
+How we choose colors in Persian and Oriental rugs has a lot to do with how we feel about them in our living environment.
 Thus choosing rug colors that are harmonious with how we feel is important in the overall design of the Oriental rug.

 Red is by far the most common color in oriental rugs and considered to bring wealth, luck, beauty, joy and courage.
 See the beauty of red in all natural dyes in this beautiful tree of life 8’10” x 11’8″ Tree of Life rug, made in Pakistan.

 Orange is known for humility, devotion and piety.
 This Ruby Rugs original ARYANA GANDHARA oriental rug is beautiful with its orange base color!